OAOJim/Study_Notes/README.md

 [Five Bar Linkage](./README.md) -- (Working on it) Include five bar linkage's kinematic and dynamic and the the approach to get the Jacobian matrix.

-[Motion Filter]  -- (Not yet) Filter the noice in the motion with several data source.
+[Motion Filter]  -- (Not yet) Filter the noice in the motion with multiple data source.

 [Balancing robot controller] -- (Not yet) Some controller ideas about Balancing includes PID, LQR.